 USK is the German abbreviation for the Entertainment Software Self-Regulation Body, established by the computer games industry to act as the organisation responsible for the classification of computer games in Germany.
-The USK has conducted around 30,000 classification procedures since being established in 1994.
-It employs eight permanent staff at its Head Office in Berlin as well as engaging the services of six voluntary game testers and over 50 child protection experts.
-The USK archive extends to more than 17,000 titles and is one of the largest computer and video game archives in the world.
+The USK has conducted around 40,000 classification procedures since being established in 1994.
+It employs a permanent staff of ten at its Head Office in Berlin as well as engaging the services of eight voluntary game testers and over 50 child protection experts.
+The USK archive extends to more than 20,000 titles and is one of the largest computer and video game archives in the world.

 The German Entertainment Software Self-Regulation Body (USK) is owned by the company “Freiwillige Selbstkontrolle Unterhaltungssoftware GmbH”.
 Being a non-profit limited company, the shareholders are the branch associations of the games development, manufacture and distribution industry in Germany (the Federal Association of Interactive Entertainment Software, BIU, and the Federal Association of Computer Game Developers, G.A.M.E.).
 Although these shareholders bear the economic risk of the limited company, they are not responsible for the age rating classification procedures.